fdazen/fda-documentation/rooms_set_up.md

-- To **DELETE** a floor, select it by checking the check-box on the left hand side of the relevant row, and click _Delete Selected Floor_:
+To <span class="label label-danger">Danger</span> a floor, select it by checking the check-box on the left hand side of the relevant row, and click _Delete Selected Floor_:

 ![Floors_5.png]({{site.baseurl}}/images/Floors_5.png)